D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

-- instruct the accounting department to use the Cost Analysis blade in the subscription panel In this case the subscription **is managed by a cloud service provider** therefor the accounting departemnt does not have access to this blade in the Portal!
+- instruct the accounting department to use the Cost Analysis blade in the subscription panel In this case the subscription **is managed by a cloud service provider** therefore the accounting departemnt does not have access to this blade in the Portal!
 This could have been the simplest solution but it is not applicable here.

 - instruct the accounting department to use Azure Accounting Center